-In an industry with a rather tarnished reputation, the value of having a voice that is seen or heard by many is something that cannot have enough value.
+In an industry with a rather tarnished reputation, the value of having a voice that is seen or heard by many is a strong competitive advantage.
 For example, there is probably about a 99% chance you would have never bought this e-book if I did not write the associated blog.